A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Wat

-A common diminutive of Walter, immortalized by Wat Tyler who led the Peasants' Revolt of 1381 against the poll tax.
-The name represents the voice of medieval common people who challenged feudal oppression.
+A common diminutive of Walter, remembered through Wat Tyler, who led the Peasants' Revolt of 1381 against the poll tax.
+The name works well for a commoner who pushes back against feudal power.

 Alys

 The medieval spelling of Alice, one of the most widespread peasant names in England and France from the 12th century onward.
-Tax rolls and manor records reveal it appeared in nearly every village across the realm.
+Tax rolls and manor records show how often it appeared in everyday life.

 Hob